Perform a SWOT Analysis of Your Nursing Career

 A SWOT analysis is a global (if not fully comprehensive) snapshot of your perceptions of the state of your nursing career and your personal strengths and weaknesses.

-If you’re willing, do a SWOT analysis every year or two, you’ll have the chance to very clearly and empirically observe the ways in which your personal and professional lives have changed over time.
+If you’re willing, perform a SWOT analysis every year or two and you’ll have the chance to very clearly and empirically observe the ways in which your personal and professional lives have changed over time.